AnggaGemilang/B1-PPL4/be/README.md

 ### `configuration`

-configuration is required after the node_modules in this folder appear for the application to run 1.edit file __database.js__ on directory _/be/config/database.js
+Configuration is required after installation for the application to run

+1.edit file __database.js__ on directory _/be/config/database.js
 ```javascript
  module.exports = ({ env }) => ({